4levels/transparentwindows/README.md

 * to set a custom transparency value to a window, select it then use the active window slider to set the required transparency.
 * NOTE: windows with custom transparency will ignore global transparency settings
 * to remove custom transparency value from a window, select it and click "clear active window transparency", it will reset it to the global transparency value.
+* if all you need is terminal transparency, enable auto trancparency from the extenssion setting's menu.

 ### WARNING:
 * This extension may break anything else that changes opacity.